 Motor Vehicles are priced from the NADA books using the “clean retail value” and are also assessed at 70%.

 Pricing and the Appeal of Assessments of Real Estate, Motor Vehicles and Personal Property are per Connecticut State Statutes.
-The hearings for the assessment for the 2012 Grand List for Real Estate and the 2011 Supplemental Motor Vehicle List is in March, 2013.
-The 2012 Regular Motor Vehicle List is heard in September, 2013.
+The hearings for the assessment for the 2016 Grand List for Real Estate, Personal Property and 2015 Supplemental Motor Vehicle List is in March 2017.
+The 2016 Regular Motor Vehicle List will be heard in September 2017.

 If a property owner feels his or her assessment is excessive, information pertaining to the value of the property should be provided at the time of the application so the Board will have time to review the information before your meeting.

 For Real Estate some examples of information would be: an appraisal of the property (not used to obtain a mortgage) with values from 2016 (which is the date of the last revaluation), comparable sales (which are available in the Assessor’s office), photos or any informative information that would substantiate any adjustment the Board would make.
 In some cases the Board may make an appointment with the homeowner to do an inspection of the property being appealed.The Board’s responsibility is to review your assessment only and not compare it with other properties in town.
 The factors used in assessing your property are similar to the ones used in selling your property and each property is unique.

 Decisions of your hearing will not be made at the time of your appeal.